How to Acquire Land in Kenya – A Step-by-Step Guide 🏡🇰🇪

 - Perform a land search at the Ministry of Lands through the eCitizen portal or the local lands office to verify ownership and check for any disputes, caveats, or encumbrances.

-3. Conduct a Physical Site Visit
+3. Conduct a Physical Site Visit (Acquire land in Kenya)

 - Confirm the land’s boundaries and beacons with a surveyor.